samamaryna/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

 How would you rate management and communication from 1 to 10 where 1 is satisfying and 10 is highly dissatisfying?
 How would you rate feedback from 1 to 10 where 1 is satisfying and 10 is highly dissatisfying?

+This would improve the quality of survey, by asking a simple questions instead of the multiple choise one with too much choices.

 7. Do you feel fairly supported and compensated for your work?
 Yes or No.
-I would change the 7th question too, instead of a double-barrel question I leave just compensated:
+I would change the 7th question too, instead of a double-barreled question I leave just compensated:
 Do you feel fairly compensated for your work?
 Yes or No.